learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 ## In this section, we'll get started learning:

 ### Chrome's Developer Tools
 All browsers include tools for evaluating, debugging, and auditing your code and your site's performance.
-This section will introduce you to the tools offered in the browser Chrome, and later in the book we'll go into these tools in more detail.
+This section will introduce you to the tools offered in the browser Google Chrome, and later in the book we'll go into these tools in more detail.

 ### Basic html and css
 For many of our projects in this book, html and css will be kept as minimal as possible.
 This refresher will get you up to speed if you haven't worked with css or html much before.